ieee-utd/website-comethack/README.md

-# This is the website for Comet Hsck
+# This is the website for Comet Hack